Will Power wins first career Indy 500; Team Penske’s 17th triumph at Brickyard

 Power’s previous best finish in the 500 was runner-up in 2015, and fifth in 2009.

-Will Power celebrates with his wife after winning the 102nd Running of the Indianapolis 500 at Indianapolis Motorspeedway.
+INDIANAPOLIS, IN - MAY 27: Will Power of Australia, driver of the #12 Verizon Team Penske Chevrolet celebrates after winning the 102nd Running of the Indianapolis 500 at Indianapolis Motorspeedway on May 27, 2018 in Indianapolis, Indiana.
 (Photo by Chris Graythen/Getty Images)

 It also marks a record 17th Indy 500 win for team owner Roger Penske, as well as Team Penske’s 201st all-time IndyCar win, with Power taking No. 200 two weeks ago in the INDYCAR Grand Prix.